 Most people know the famed Gunks as one of North America’s premier climbing destinations, located just outside of New Paltz, NY.
 The distinctive white cliffs draw you in with allure and you can climb there anytime between April and November (not counting bonus winter days, of course).
 With well over a thousand traditional gear routes, the Gunks offers an experience like no other.
-Its cliffs, made of quartz conglomerate, are special because of the horizontal rather than vertical crack systems, airy traverses, savage roofs and hero jugs.
+Its cliffs, made of quartz conglomerate, are special because of the horizontal rather than vertical crack systems, airy traverses, savage roofs, and hero jugs.
 Over the years, it’s become one of the busiest east coast crags, bustling with climbers from the NYC metropolitan area and beyond.

 To me, it’s more than a crag.
 It’s home.

 I used to climb almost exclusively at the Gunks in my first few years of climbing.
 I learned the basic things that most climbers will pick up in the beginning—the importance of good anchor building, how to swap leads efficiently, rope management.
-There, I learned how to lead belay, place gear, take leader falls, and route find.
+There, I learned how to lead belay, place gear, take leader falls, and so much more.
 But the Gunks didn’t teach me any of those things.
 It taught me problem-solving.
 It showed me the value in the slow process of improvement.
 It gave me the chance to feel vulnerable by experiencing failure.